Computing

 In term 2 students will study Network Security and different types of Systems software.
 They will move on to learning about boolean logic and Programming languages and IDEs

-In terms 3-5 students will revise all Computer Science topics to prepair for their final exams.
+In terms 3-5 students will revise all Computer Science topics to prepare for their final exams.

 Paper 1 - Computer Systems